LinkORB has the following requirements for using images, custom visuals, and UI elements in technical documents:

 Embedding custom visuals

 While a picture can be worth a thousand words, a custom visual can be worth ten thousand.
-When helpful, writers should include diagrams, flowcharts, work breakdown structures, other custom imagery that support the reader’s understanding of a topic.
+When helpful, writers should include diagrams, flowcharts, work breakdown structures, and other custom imagery that support the reader’s understanding of a topic.

 As part of LinkORB’s “documentation is code”, custom visuals should leverage one of the below Markdown solutions.